mikosik/smooth-build/doc/tutorial.md

 However smooth is much smarter.
 Its cache system is much fine grained as it keeps results of each function call it has ever executed.
-If it ever has to execute given call (function plus its arguments) again it just takes result from cache.
+When it has to execute given call (function plus its arguments) again it just takes result from cache.

 You can see how it works by running build for our initial example,